Dan Allen

-Writing documentation is already hard enough.
-Why do we make it harder by burying the content in an XML schema like DocBook or wrestling with finicky WSYWIG editors?
-Come learn how to find the zen of writing documentation using AsciiDoc and still be able to produce beautiful HTML 5, DocBook and PDF documents--or even a slide deck like the one in this presentation!
+Writing documentation is hard enough.
+Why do we insist on making it harder by burying the content in an XML schema like DocBook or wrestling with finicky WSYWIG editors?
+Come learn how to achieve writing zen with AsciiDoc and use Asciidoctor to produce beautiful HTML 5, DocBook and PDF documents–or even a slide deck like the one used in this presentation!

-What if you could write documentation like you write an email?
-Forget about the layout and styling and just let the thoughts flow?
-That's the idea behind the lightweight markup languages such as AsciiDoc.
-AsciiDoc is designed for humans, yet can meet even the most advanced publishing requirements.
+What if you could write documentation just as you write email?
+Imagine if you could forget about the layout and styling and just let your thoughts flow.
+That's the idea behind lightweight markup languages such as AsciiDoc.
+They provide a plain text syntax designed for humans–easy to edit, read, version and share in raw form.

 How many times have you wanted to start a new project in Java EE, but struggled with copying and pasting all the pieces together?
 Forge can take you from 0 to Java EE, Spring, GWT and more in few swift keystrokes.